-Thousands of striking nurses return to work in Minnesota
+Minnesota nurses end strike, thousands return to work

 Some 15,000 nurses at seven health care systems in the Minneapolis and Duluth areas walked out, a number the union says makes it the largest strike ever by private-sector nurses.
 The affected hospitals recruited temporary nurses to cover for striking union members.

-The hospitals have offered a 10-12% wage increase over three years, but nurses are seeking more than 30%.
-Hospital leaders called their wage demands unaffordable, noting that Allina and Fairview hospitals have posted operating losses and that the cost of such sharp wage increases would be passed along to patients.
+The hospitals have offered a 10%-12% wage increase over three years, but nurses are seeking more than 30%.
+Hospital leaders called their wage demands unaffordable, noting Allina and Fairview hospitals have posted operating losses, and the cost of such sharp wage increases would be passed along to patients.

 The hospitals affected by the strike are operated by Allina Health, M Health Fairview, Children’s Hospital, North Memorial and HealthPartners.
 In Duluth, it is Essentia and St Luke’s.